Tenets

-Tenets are a few, carefully articulated guiding principles for any endeavor (a program, business area, or project).
-They act as a guide for the team, stakeholders, and senior leaders to align on a vision and decisions.
-Tenets simplify decision-making and help with being right more often; they can be used as tiebreakers when making tough judgment calls.
-Tenets are ultimately aligned with a company’s mission and core values.
-At the same time, tenets are specific to the program or the business area and aligned with its mission and vision.
+Tenets are a few carefully articulated guiding principles for any endeavor.
+They act as a guide to align on a vision and simplify decision-making.
+Tenets are the written-down rules that distinguish good behavior from behavior that is not welcome.
+Tenets simplify and help with being right more often; they can be used as tiebreakers when making tough judgment calls.
+There is no better way to expose misalignment, and then get aligned, than going through the process of crafting, debating, and codifying tenets.

 Tenets appear at the beginning of narratives, to help ensure that the plan put forth by a team is consistent with its beliefs.
 Tenets are the “Principle” part of a 5P’s Plan.